hapify/hapify/docs/en/docs/reference/hapify-syntax.md

     }
     ```

-#### Boucler sur les modèles de données
+#### Loop through data models

-Dans un template de type `all models`, ceci boucle sur tous les modèles de données qui sont géo-localisés :
+In a template of type `all models`, this loops through all the data models that are geo-located:

 === "Hapify (long)"